 In February 2013 the Women’s Flat Track Derby Association (WFTDA) selected SSRD for its Apprentice Program.
 In July 2014, SSRD was awarded full WFTDA member status (WFTDA Welcomes 16 New Member Leagues).

-2016 promises to be an awesome year, with amazing guest coaches and a full calendar of exciting events including The Great Southern Slam in Adelaide, June 2016.
+2016 was an awesome year with a full calendar of exciting events including The Great Southern Slam in Adelaide, and The Bendigo Rebellion.